 Education 1908 – 1913

 Pupil at The Kings School, Grantham, Lincs.
 His brothers Eric and Joseph were also at the school.

-The family had moved to Holme House, Holme Pierrepont.
-The three brothers now have a sister Mary Elizabeth Hilary (born 1905 and known as Hilary) who went on to marry Frederic Wodehouse, cousin of P.G.Wodehouse, in 1940.
+Age 13 living at Holme House, Holme Pierrepont with parents, brothers Eric, working on the farm, Joseph, a civil engineer with the County Council,, and a sister Mary Elizabeth Hilary 6 (known as Hilary) who went on to marry Frederic Wodehouse, cousin of P.G.Wodehouse, in 1940.
 William Whitt had died in 1906.
-Harold was at school, Joseph was a civil engineer with the County Council and Eric worked on the farm.

 Service number: 3366